fumitoh/modelx/doc/source/releases/relnotes_v0_10_0.rst

 the values of their derived References are determined when the values are core modelx objects, such as Spaces or Cells.
 The *reference mode* attribute can be set to either "absolute", "relative" or "auto".
-To specify a reference mode when setting a Reference, following methods are introduced.
+Following methods are introduced to set References by explicitly specifying their *reference modes*.

 .. py:currentmodule:: modelx.core.space